 Why Exercise Is Good for Your Body

-- Lungs and heart: Exercise makes your lungs and heart stronger for increased energy and endurance.
-That means you can play, walk, or jog longer without feeling tired.
-So walk your dog.
-How about an extra lap around the track?
+Lungs and heart.
+They get stronger when you get moving.
+That helps you feel more energy and means you can play, walk, or jog longer without feeling tired.
+So how about an extra lap around the track?

-- Muscles: Exercise strengthens and stretches muscles.
-Become the family arm-wrestling champ.
+Muscles.
+Exercise makes them stronger and stretchier.
+So, become the family arm-wrestling champ.
 Do the limbo.
 Take out the garbage.
-Master the backward somersault.
+Master the cartwheel.

-- Reflexes and coordination: Exercise helps with reflexes and coordination.
-That helps you to catch a pop fly on the field or to land a perfect half-axel when figure skating.
+Reflexes and coordination.
+They help you catch a pop fly on the field or land a perfect half-axel when you’re figure skating.
 Remember, practice helps!

-- Staying healthy: Exercise can make it less likely that you'll get diseases like diabetes, high blood pressure, and some kinds of cancer.
-It even boosts your immune system and that may help you avoid getting sick as often.
+Staying healthy.
+Exercise helps you keep your weight in check.
+It can mean you’re less likely to get diseases like diabetes, high blood pressure, and some kinds of cancer.
+It can even help you avoid getting a cold or the flu as often.

 How Exercise Can Help Your Mind

-Because exercise gets your blood flowing, that means more oxygen to your brain.
+Because a good workout gets your blood flowing, more oxygen gets to your brain.
 And that means you can think better.
 Exercise may: